MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart.md

     this.OnMatchmakingError);
 ```

-The rest of the flow is the same as that of [single user ticket matchmaking](#single-user-ticket-matchmaking)
+The rest of the process is the same as that of [single user ticket matchmaking](#single-user-ticket-matchmaking)

 ### Connecting your players together

-Once your players have matched, you will want to have them join each other,
-either through a server, or by peer-to-peer connections.
+Once your players have matched, you will want to have them join each other - either through a server, or by peer-to-peer connections.

-If you are using a dedicated server, you can rely on the Match ID to uniquely
-identify the group of players they should be in.
+If you are using a dedicated server, you can rely on the Match ID to uniquely identify the group of players they should be in.
 If you are using PlayFab's
-multiplayer servers, GetMatch will provide a server and port for your players to
+multiplayer servers, `GetMatch` will provide a server and port for your players to connect to.

-connect to.
-See [Integrating with PlayFab Multiplayer
-Servers](multiplayer-servers.md) for more information.
+Please refer to [Integrating with PlayFab Multiplayer Servers](multiplayer-servers.md) for more information.

-As of this release, peer-to-peer connection is currently not officially
-supported by matchmaking.
-If peer-to-peer is required, consider using [Playfab
-Party](../networking/index.md), or an [interim workaround](peer-to-peer.md).
+As of this release, peer-to-peer connection is currently not officially supported by matchmaking.
+If peer-to-peer is required, consider using [Playfab Party](../networking/index.md), or an [interim workaround](peer-to-peer.md).
 Contact us for more support on this.

 ## Conclusion